 During New Student Orientation and Residence Life Orientation, students are informed of services offered by Campus Security and the Office of Student Conduct.
 Students are informed of crime on-campus and in surrounding neighborhoods.
-Students receive regular emails from Campus Security to discuss safety issues including prevention of burglary and vandalism.
+Students receive regular emails from Campus Security, Student Conduct and the Compliance Office to discuss safety issues including prevention of burglary and vandalism.
 New students are notified of where to get information regarding safety issues, and crime prevention.
 Emphasis is placed on teaching students to be responsible for one another to ensure the safety of the TVCC community.
 Housing staff are trained on how to recognize and report crimes when they occur and how to promote the development of social responsibility in the campus community.